Rate this Page

 }

 This method is called when a message sent by this actor fails to be delivered.
+The default implementation calls the free function handle_undeliverable_message, which:

-• Then it returns an error: Err(UndeliverableMessageError::DeliveryFailure(...))
+• Returns an error: Err(UndeliverableMessageError::DeliveryFailure(...))

 This signals that the actor considers this delivery failure to be a fatal error.
 You may override this method to suppress the failure or to implement custom fallback behavior.